-If your test requires the use of contrast dye, a nurse or doctor will inject it into your bloodstream through an IV line.
+If your test requires the use of contrast dye, a nurse or doctor will inject it into your bloodstream through an intravenous line.
 You may need to wait for the dye to circulate through your body before beginning the test.

 An MRI machine is a giant white tube with a sliding bench attached to it.
-You will lie on your back on the table and slide into the machine.
+You’ll lie on your back on the table and slide into the machine.
 A technician will place small coils around your shoulder to improve the quality of the scan images.
-(Cedars-Sinai)

 The technician will control the movement of the bench using a remote control from another room.
-He or she will be able communicate with you via a microphone.
+They can communicate with you via a microphone.

 The machine will make loud whirring and thumping noises as the images are being recorded.
-Many hospitals offer earplugs, while others have televisions or headphones to help you pass the time.
+Many hospitals offer earplugs.
+Others have televisions or headphones to help you pass the time.

 As the pictures are being taken, the technician will ask you to hold your breath for a few seconds.
-You will not feel anything during the test, as the magnets and radio frequencies—similar to those of FM radios—cannot be felt.
+You won’t feel anything during the test.

 A typical shoulder MRI takes 45 minutes to an hour to complete.

-After your shoulder MRI, you are free to leave the hospital unless your doctor tells you otherwise.
-If you were given a sedative, you will need to wait to drive until the medication has fully worn off.
+After your shoulder MRI, you’re free to leave the hospital unless your doctor tells you otherwise.
+If you were given a sedative, you need to wait to drive until the medication has fully worn off.
 Or, you can arrange for a ride home after the test.